logicnotfound237/IVA/README.md

-# IVA is an interavtive command assistant based puerly on python. as a starting learing python project :)
+# IVA is an interavtive command assistant based purely on python. as a starting learing python project :)